drilker/drilker/README.md

 Graduated from university a GPA of 3.18

-Hands on exprience in R&D, Tubitak projects
+Hands on exprience in R&D with Tubitak projects

 # 💻 Tech Stack